Highlight Duplicates across Multiple Worksheets in Excel (3 Formulas)

 We can also combine the ISNUMBER and MATCH functions to find the duplicates or matches across two Excel worksheets.
 The MATCH function returns the relative position of an item in an array that matches a specified value in a specified order.
 And the ISNUMBER function checks whether a value is a number or not.

-So, the required formula in the Rule Description box here will be:
+The required formula in the Rule Description box is:

 =ISNUMBER(MATCH(B5, Sheet2!$B$5:$B$14,0))